justLxy/Watermark/rust/crates/trustmark-cli/README.md

 ### Downloading models

-To use the CLI, you'll need to create a models directory and download the models, [if you haven't already done so](../../README.md#download-models).
+To use the CLI, you must first create a `models` directory and download the models, [if you haven't already done so](../../README.md#download-models).
 Enter these commands from the `trustmark/rust` directory:

 ```
 mkdir models